wildmountainfarms/solarthing/other/docs/quickstart_pvoutput.md

   }
 }
 ```
+* `join_teams` normally set to true.
+When true, the program will automatically join the SolarThing team.
+Keep this
+enabled to be on the SolarThing team!
+(Defaults to false if not defined)
 * `time_zone` can be used to set the time zone if you want to use a different time zone than the current system time zone.
 * `default_fragment` usually should never be defined.
 It's only for users who've been using SolarThing since before 2020.
 * `include_undefined_sources` usually should never be defined.
 It's only for users who've been using SolarThing since before 2020.